-The Council's fiduciary funds are presented in the fiduciary fund financial statements by type (pension trust and custodial).
+The Council's fiduciary funds are presented in the fiduciary fund financial statements.
 Since by definition these assets are being held for the benefit of a third party (other local governments, private parties, pension participants, etc.) and cannot be used to address activities or obligations of the Council, these funds are not incorporated into the government-wide statements.